tseech/bronco-build-tracker/README.md

 Help Options:
   -h, --help            Show this help message
 ```
+## Getting started
+Fair warning - This is not made to be easy for non-technical people.
+I think with a little effort
+almost anybody can get it working, but ut may take some work or learning.

+Note: This app stays running and if you want to keep it going you all the time you need to make sure your
+computer doesn't go to sleep!
+If it doesn't you will not get notified.
+### Mac
+- Download the `bronco-build-tracker-darwin-amd64` binary from the releases
+- You can double-click on the download and it will open a terminal and start running (or run in from the terminal if you know how to)
+- Answer the questions the app asks you (VIN, Order ID, etc.)
+- Let it run
+### Linux
+- Download the `bronco-build-tracker-linux-arm` or `bronco-build-tracker-linux-amd64` based on your process from the releases
+- Run it from the terminal using and answer the questions or use the flags
+- If you want it to run in the background do something like `nohup ./bronco-build-tracker-linux-arm &`
+- Let it run (to stop it you can find the process using `ps -ef | grep bronco` and then `kill` the process)
+### Windows
+__I have not tested this, so feedback would be great...at least let me know if it works__
+- Download the `bronco-build-tracker-windows-amd64.exe` binary from the releases
+- Double-click on it?
+- Answer the questions the app asks you (VIN, Order ID, etc.)
+- Let it run

+## Configuration
 ### Textbelt
 Textbelt provides a way to send SMS messages from apps like this.
 If you would like to receive SMS notifications you need to setup textbelt.